 If you’re seeking the best hotel card that you can get for no annual fee, the Hilton Honors card from American Express may be the way to go.
-The Hilton Honors card gives you automatic silver status with Hilton with similar benefits to the Bonvoy Bold card, and a much higher earning rate: 7 points per dollar on Hilton hotel stays, 5 points per dollar on U.S. restaurant, gas station and supermarket purchases and 3 points per dollar on everything else.
+The Hilton Honors card gives you automatic silver status with Hilton with similar benefits to the Bonvoy Bold card, and a much higher earning rate: 7 points per dollar on Hilton hotel stays, 5 points per dollar on U.S. restaurant, gas station and supermarket purchases and 3 points per dollar on all other eligible purchases.
 You can rack up free hotel stays faster with the Hilton Honors card, while still avoiding an annual fee.

 If you want to earn points toward travel, you may be best off skipping a hotel card altogether and going with a flexible points card, such as the Chase Sapphire Preferred.
 In addition to a generous sign-up bonus of 100,000 points for spending $4,000 in the first three months, the Sapphire Preferred card offers a higher earning rate than the Bonvoy Bold card: 5 points per dollar on travel purchased through the Chase portal, 3 points per dollar on dining and 2 points per dollar on travel and restaurant purchases and 1 point per dollar on everything else.
 Furthermore, the points that you earn with the Sapphire Preferred card are much more valuable: You get a 25 percent boost on your point value when you redeem through the Chase Ultimate Rewards portal for travel, making points worth 1.25 cents apiece.

 And Chase gives you ultimate flexibility in how you redeem your points: You can redeem them as statement credits for any travel purchase or through Chase’s Ultimate Rewards portal.
 You can transfer points to a variety of airline partners at 1:1 rate, or you can redeem them for cash back at a value of 1 cent per point.